-Cluster analysis and Principal component analysis of the river water quality and Satsunai drainages.
+Cluster and principal component analysis using correlation matrix were carried out for seven variables: ion concentrations (Cl-, NO3-, SO42-, Na+, K+, Ca2+, and Mg2+) at 35 sampling stations in the Rekifune and Satsunai drainages.
 We compared water quality between the mean ion concentration of river water and groundwater from "100 clearest streams in Japan" of 1985 and 2008 (Yabuzaki et al., 2009) as a reference.
 These analyses were performed for the July and September observations in the Rekifune and Sastunai drainages, respectively.